Employment Insurance For Related People

 Is the amount and manner of pay reasonably comparable

-The CRA will consider all the relevant facts of the employment contract when determining if an employee and employer are dealing at arm’s length.
+The CRA will consider all the relevant facts of the employment contract including information from basic crb check when determining if an employee and employer are dealing at arm’s length.
 They want to know what, when, how and why the employment situation has occurred the way it has and consider whether or not someone else would have been hired under a similar situation.

 CRA will generally consider four factors when determining Employment Insurance:

 - Remuneration Paid – if the amount and manner of pay is not reasonably comparable to what an arm’s length employee would accept for similar work.
 Examples are: rate of pay is out of line with amount and type of work done and the skill level of the employee; the wages are not regularly received; the employee receives bonus or other financial benefits other employees do not.